DickensJuma/Capstone-project-telegram-bot/README.md

 # Capstone-project-telegram-bot
+> This is a capstone/assessment project for the ruby module microverse curriculum

 # What it does
 In this project, am building a History bot that provide the users with world's leading scholars, on all periods, regions and themes of history.